The BRC Team

-Kevin Haley is a Program Marketing Manager at the Business Renewables Center, a program of Rocky Mountain Institute where he oversees membership, marketing, and revenue for BRC’s work to streamline and accelerate non-utility procurement of renewable energy.
-Kevin has over six years of communications and marketing experience, most of which focused on the renewable energy industry covering a range of technologies like wind and solar, as well as in-depth work on cross-cutting issues including clean energy finance and public policy.
+Kevin Haley is a Program Manager at the Business Renewables Center, a program of Rocky Mountain Institute where he oversees membership, marketing, and revenue for BRC’s work to streamline and accelerate non-utility procurement of renewable energy.
+Kevin has over six years of experience in the renewable energy industry covering a range of technologies like wind and solar, as well as in-depth work on cross-cutting issues including clean energy finance and public policy.
 Kevin has also worked on a variety of RMI programs in the past, including Sunshine for Mines, the Global Race to Zero Methane Emissions, and the Energy Web Foundation.

-Prior to BRC, Kevin was the director of communications at the American Council On Renewable Energy (ACORE) in Washington, D.C.
-He also previously worked as a communications consultant to the American Wind Energy Association, the Sierra Club, The Energy Foundation and as the content strategy lead to the EnergyFactCheck campaign.
+Prior to joining BRC, Kevin was the director of communications at the American Council On Renewable Energy (ACORE) in Washington, D.C.
+He also previously worked as a communications consultant to the American Wind Energy Association, the Sierra Club, The Energy Foundation, and as the content strategy lead to the EnergyFactCheck campaign.

 Kevin graduated with a B.A. in Political Science from Hope College in Holland, Michigan, and a minor in German.
 In 2010, he completed an internship in the U.S. House of Representatives.
 Kevin is an avid skier, golfer and runner in his spare time and enjoys regular travel to visit friends and family in Chicago and Boston.